dgtlmoon/changedetection.io/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Version**
-In the top right area: 0....
+*Exact version* in the top right area: 0....

 **To Reproduce**

 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

+!
+ALWAYS INCLUDE AN EXAMPLE URL WHERE IT IS POSSIBLE TO RE-CREATE THE ISSUE !

 **Expected behavior**
 A clear and concise description of what you expected to happen.